CactuseSecurity/firewall-orchestrator/documentation/installer/install-advanced.md

     visualstudio.com

-Remember if your server that you will have to set the proxy for pip as follows:
+Remember if your server resides behind a proxy that you will have to set the proxy for pip as follows:

          pip config set global.proxy http://proxy:3128